fooock/robots.txt/README.md

        -d 'url=https://news.ycombinator.com/newcomments' \
        -H 'Content-Type: application/x-www-form-urlencoded'
 ```
 >Also, there is another method in the API to make a crawl request but using a `GET` method.
+If you want to check
+>all methods this application expose, import this [Postman collection](postman/robots.txt.postman_collection.json).

 This command will send the URL to the streaming service, and when received, the `robots.txt` file
 will be downloaded, parsed and saved into the database.